-- 12.4.1 This layoff procedure will apply to BASAS members who have seniority consistent with Section 12.3.1 above.
+12.4.1 This layoff procedure will apply to BASAS members who have seniority consistent with Section 12.3.1 above.
 Department Heads' seniority shall include their consecutive years of service as Department Heads.
-Assistant Headmaster-Subject Area and Head of Department, provided the requirements of 12.3.1 are met. - 12.4.2 No member with professional status in the affected job category shall be laid off if there is a member without such status in the affected job category - 12.4.3 Reduction in force of members covered by 12.4.1 will be by inverse order of seniority in the affected job category.
-Where members within an affected job category are tied in seniority, members who received excellent evaluations during the previous school year, or "Meets Expectations" in any years where "Excellent" was not a rating, shall be placed on the top of the seniority list among the tied members.
-There shall be a permanent committee consisting of two (2) members designated by BASAS and two (2) members designated by the Superintendent and a fifth agreed upon by both to oversee and resolve disputes concerning the comparability of evaluations used for seniority tie breakers. - 12.4.4 Any person who loses her/his position shall be deemed to transfer to her/his previous bargaining unit position.
-Provided, however, the bargaining unit member shall not be permitted to displace a member with greater seniority if the laid off member does not have seniority in the previous bargaining unit position.
-If no such position exists, he shall be deemed to be transferred to a BTU position for which he is qualified if he meets the requirements of the BTU agreement.
+Assistant Headmaster-Subject Area and Head of Department, provided the requirements of 12.3.1 are met.

+12.4.2 No member with professional status as defined in this agreement in the affected job category shall be laid off if there is a member without such status in the affected job category.

+12.4.3 Reduction in force of members covered by 12.4.1 will be by inverse order of seniority in the affected job category.
+Where members within an affected job category are tied in seniority, members who received excellent evaluations during the previous school year, or "Exemplary," "Proficient" or "Meets Expectations" in any years where "Excellent" was not a rating, shall be placed on the top of the seniority list among the tied members.
+There shall be a permanent committee consisting of two (2) members designated by BASAS and two (2) members designated by the Superintendent and a fifth agreed upon by both to oversee and resolve disputes concerning the comparability of evaluations used for seniority tie breakers.
+Employees within the affected job category shall receive layoff notices in the following order: